madebypixel02/minishell/README.md

 ### Executor

 With all our data properly on our structs, the ``executer`` has all the necessary information to execute commands.
 For this part we use separate processess to execute either our builtins or other commands inside child processes that redirect ``stdin`` and ``stdout`` in the same way we did with our previous [pipex](https://github.com/madebypixel02/pipex) project.
 If we are given a full path (e.g. ``/bin/ls``) then we do not need to look for the full path of the command and can execute directly with [execve](https://www.man7.org/linux/man-pages/man2/execve.2.html).
-If we are given a relative path then we use the ``PATH`` environment to determine the full path of a command.
+If we are given a relative path then we use the ``PATH`` environment variable to determine the ``full_path`` of a command.
 After all commands have started running, we retrieve the exit status of the most recently executed command with the help of [waitpid](https://linux.die.net/man/2/waitpid)

 Once all commands have finished running the allocated memory is freed and a new prompt appears to read the next command

 ### Global Variable

 For this project we could use one global variable.
 At first it seemed we were never going to need one, but later it became obvious that it is required.
 Specifically, it has to do with signals.
-When you use [signal](https://www.man7.org/linux/man-pages/man7/signal.7.html) to capture ``SIGINT`` (from Ctrl-C) and ``SIGQUIT`` (from Ctrl-\) signals, we have to change the error status, and the ``signal`` function has no obvious way of retrieving the updated exit status that shoud change when either of these signals are captured.
-To work this around, we retrieve two pairs of open file descriptors, send the new exit status through the write end of one of the pipes, and close the other pipes.
+When you use [signal](https://www.man7.org/linux/man-pages/man7/signal.7.html) to capture ``SIGINT`` (from ``Ctrl-C``) and ``SIGQUIT`` (from ``Ctrl-\``) signals, we have to change the error status, and the ``signal`` function has no obvious way of retrieving the updated exit status that shoud change when either of these signals are captured.
+To work this around, we retrieve two pairs of open file descriptors, send the new exit status through the write end of one of the pipes, and close the other pipe ends.

 ## Builtins